eliranwong/ArchLinuxWebtop/README.md

 To download Traditioanl Chinese fonts:

-> sudo pacman -S wqy-bitmapfont wqy-zenhei ttf-arphic-ukai ttf-arphic-uming opendesktop-fonts wqy-microhei wqy-microhei-lite
+> sudo pacman -S --noconfirm wqy-bitmapfont wqy-zenhei ttf-arphic-ukai ttf-arphic-uming opendesktop-fonts wqy-microhei wqy-microhei-lite

 To download additional Simplified Chinese fonts:

-> sudo pacman -S adobe-source-han-sans-cn-fonts adobe-source-han-serif-cn-fonts noto-fonts-cjk
+> sudo pacman -S --noconfirm adobe-source-han-sans-cn-fonts adobe-source-han-serif-cn-fonts noto-fonts-cjk

 To install user fonts [optional]:
 [It is optional, but you may consider it for WPS office to display characters properly.]<br>